Leeds City Tramways

 Button Line reference [None]

-Comment Uniforms were definitely issued to staff operating the Roundhay Electric Tramway concession, who were presumably employees of the Thomson-Houston Company.
+Comment Uniforms were definitely issued to staff operating the Roundhay Electric Tramway concession, who were presumably employees of the various lessees.
 Unfortunately, no examples are known to have survived, so it is currently unclear whether they were plain or marked in any way.

 Leeds City Tramway uniforms bore a general Leeds Corporation button (Pattern 1 — large; Pattern 2 — small).
 Curiously, although the band for the motto is included on the large buttons (Pattern 1), the actual motto — 'Pro Rege et Lege' (For King and Law) — is omitted.